-The Loan Agreement contains customary representations and warranties and customary affirmative and negative covenants applicable to us and includes customary events of default, including but not limited to the nonpayment of principal or interest, violations of covenants and material adverse changes.
+The Term Loan Agreement contains customary representations and warranties and customary affirmative and negative covenants applicable to us and includes customary events of default, including but not limited to the nonpayment of principal or interest, violations of covenants and material adverse changes.
 Upon an event of default, the Lenders may, among other things, accelerate the loans and foreclose on the collateral.
-Our obligations under the Loan Agreement are secured by substantially all our current and future assets, other than our intellectual property.
+Our obligations under the Term Loan Agreement are secured by substantially all our current and future assets, other than our intellectual property.
+If the Term Loan becomes subject to mandatory prepayment under these provisions, we are subject to certain prepayment premiums of 3.00% in the first year, 2.00% in the second year and 1.00% in the third year and thereafter.
+We determined that these contingent prepayment provisions were an embedded component that qualified as a derivative which should be bifurcated from the Term Loan and accounted for separately from the host contract.
+As of March 31, 2020, the fair value of this embedded derivative was immaterial.